Brahvim/SchoolProject_10Red0/README.md

 # 10
     Solve a quadratic equation, given values for `a`, `b` and `c` (Use the quadratic formula).
 # 11
-    Let's not use the Scanner class.
-(Opposite of #5, let's do a discount!)
+    Opposite of #5, let's do a discount!
 # 12
     Give a random number between a min. and max. provided by the user.
 # 13